underpostnet/engine/src/client/public/nexodev/docs/references/Edge Hub WireGuard and HAProxy.md

 All 26 hostnames from all five deploys route to it, reported as `via: default`.
 A lone peer is its own fallback, so `--default` is not even required.

-This is the answer to "how do I use all of `dd.router` by default": **that is already the default.** `--deploy-id dd` compiles every deploy, and with one spoke every hostname lands on it.
+This is the answer to "how do I use all of `dd.router` by default": **that is already the default.** Every run compiles every deploy unless `--deploy-id` narrows it, and with one spoke every hostname lands on it.
 Bindings only become necessary when there is more than one place a hostname could go.

 > ### ⚠️ Empty flags do not mean "everything"
 >